-Blind Tuft – Characterized by a lack of buttons, a blind tuft is when twine used to secure the tufting is pulled from the inside back of the upholstery and secured out of sight/inside the cushion, achieving a systematic and sleek look.
+Blind Tuft – A blind tuft is when twine used to secure the tufting is pulled from the inside back of the upholstery and secured inside the cushion.
+It is characterized by a lack of buttons, achieving a systematic and sleek look.

 The Roosevelt with optional blind tufting, shown in Seville Willow Leather